 Our long-term future cash requirements will depend on many factors, including the growth of our business, the outcome of our restructuring plans, investments in new technologies and the pursuit and outcome of strategic opportunities, including the outcome of the strategic review of our European business.
-In addition, we have long-term cash requirements related to the repayment of our outstanding debt, which is scheduled to mature over the next eight years.
+In addition, we have long-term cash requirements related to the repayment of our outstanding debt, which is scheduled to mature over the next seven years.
 We believe that our sources of funds will be adequate to meet our cash requirements in the long-term.

-However, our ability to meet these cash requirements through cash from operations will depend on our future operating results and financial performance, which are subject to significant uncertainty and may be affected by events beyond our control, including prevailing economic, financial and industry conditions as well as macro-economic events such as the war in Ukraine, heightened inflation, slower growth or recession, changes to fiscal and monetary policy, higher interest rates, currency fluctuations and challenges in the supply chain.
+However, our ability to meet these cash requirements through cash from operations will depend on our future operating results and financial performance, which are subject to significant uncertainty and are affected by events beyond our control, including prevailing economic, financial and industry conditions, as well as macro-economic events such as heightened inflation, higher interest rates and currency fluctuations.
+These market risks are further described in Item 3 of Part I of this Quarterly Report on Form 10-Q. Other factors that may affect our future results and financial performance and, therefore, our long-term liquidity are geopolitical events such as the war in Ukraine, slower economic growth or recession and persistent challenges to the supply chain.
+Other than currency fluctuations, none of these events have had a material effect on our results to date.
 Additionally, our significant interest payment obligations reduce our financial flexibility, make us more vulnerable to changes in operating performance and economic downturns generally and reduce our liquidity over time.